secretGeek/til/sql_server/windowed_functions.md

 MAX might look simple here...

 	Select top 5
-		WellCode,
+		VehicleCode,
-		ExpectedGas_TJ,
+		ExpectedGas_MPG,
-		MAX(ExpectedGas_TJ) OVER(ORDER BY ExpectedGas_TJ desc) as MAX_TJ
+		MAX(ExpectedGas_MPG) OVER(ORDER BY ExpectedGas_MPG desc) as MAX_MPG
-	from Reporting.WellsCache
+	from Reporting.VehiclesCache
-	where ExpectedGas_TJ is not null and ExpectedGas_TJ < 3.59
+	where ExpectedGas_MPG is not null and ExpectedGas_MPG < 3.59

-	WellCode	ExpectedGas_TJ	MAX_TJ
+	VehicleCode	ExpectedGas_MPG	MAX_MPG
-	ARG_WH129	3.50	3.50
+	ARG_VH129	3.50	3.50
-	MJN_WH166	3.50	3.50
+	MJN_VH166	3.50	3.50
-	IBL_WH167	3.43	3.50
+	IBL_VH167	3.43	3.50
-	JMT_WH149	3.40	3.50
+	JMT_VH149	3.40	3.50
-	MJN_WH174	3.40	3.50
+	MJN_VH174	3.40	3.50

-...but when you see what MIN(ExpectedGas_TJ) looks like for the same query, you'll start to understand some deeper things that are going on....
+...but when you see what MIN(ExpectedGas_MPG) looks like for the same query, you'll start to understand some deeper things that are going on....

 	Select top 5
-		WellCode,
+		VehicleCode,
-		ExpectedGas_TJ,
+		ExpectedGas_MPG,
-		MAX(ExpectedGas_TJ) OVER(ORDER BY ExpectedGas_TJ desc) as MAX_TJ,
+		MAX(ExpectedGas_MPG) OVER(ORDER BY ExpectedGas_MPG desc) as MAX_MPG,
-		MIN(ExpectedGas_TJ) OVER(ORDER BY ExpectedGas_TJ desc) as MIN_TJ
+		MIN(ExpectedGas_MPG) OVER(ORDER BY ExpectedGas_MPG desc) as MIN_MPG
-	from Reporting.WellsCache
+	from Reporting.VehiclesCache
-	where ExpectedGas_TJ is not null and ExpectedGas_TJ < 3.59
+	where ExpectedGas_MPG is not null and ExpectedGas_MPG < 3.59

-	WellCode	ExpectedGas_TJ	MAX_TJ	MIN_TJ
+	VehicleCode	ExpectedGas_MPG	MAX_MPG	MIN_MPG
-	ARG_WH129	3.50	3.50	3.5
+	ARG_VH129	3.50	3.50	3.5
-	MJN_WH166	3.50	3.50	3.5
+	MJN_VH166	3.50	3.50	3.5
-	IBL_WH167	3.43	3.50	3.43
+	IBL_VH167	3.43	3.50	3.43
-	JMT_WH149	3.40	3.50	3.40
+	JMT_VH149	3.40	3.50	3.40
-	MJN_WH174	3.40	3.50	3.40
+	MJN_VH174	3.40	3.50	3.40